calvinsmith625/NFL_Kaggle_Big_Data_Bowl/README.md

 coverage-id: Develop model to determine man or zone coverage from data engineered in merge-data-clean and calvin-smith-data-clean notebooks.
 This notebook derives additional features to provide more context to each play to evaluate defensive back movements.

-bdb-randomforest: Utilizes object oriented programming to train a Random Forest Classifier to predict pass completion probability.
+bdb-randomforest: Utilizes object oriented programming to train and tune a Random Forest Classifier to predict pass completion probability.
+The model boasts an 80% recall and 70% precision.